For daily wit & wisdom, sign up for the Almanac newsletter.

 However, the “Easter Bunny,” who visits children on Easter morning, was an invention of German Protestants; the Osterhase or “Easter Hare,” brought eggs and sweets to “good children,” in the same way that Santa Claus brought gifts to well-behaved youngsters.

 The Easter Hare played this Santa Claus–like role at the start of the Easter season, judging whether or not children had been obedient to their parents.
-The symbolism is not particularly religious, but we can be reasonably certain that the Lutherans of long ago were not intending to teach their children about fertility.
+The symbolism is not particularly religious, but we can be reasonably certain that the Lutherans of long ago did not intend to teach their children about fertility.
 Like Santa Claus, the Easter Bunny is something fun to do with the kids.

 The Easter Bunny followed German immigrants to the American colonies in the 18th century, and the folklore spread across the United States.
 Initially, children fashioned nests for their Easter Bunnies out of bonnets, hats, or boxes; eventually, these became the colorful Easter baskets that we use today!

 Among the popular Easter symbols, the lamb is by far the most significant of this great feast.
-The lamb is said to symbolize Jesus, as it embodies purity and goodness, but also represents sacrifice.
+The lamb is said to symbolize Jesus, as it embodies purity and goodness but also represents sacrifice.

 The lamb was a sacrifice made during the Jewish Passover, which is a holiday commemorating the passage of the “angel of death” over the homes of those who had smeared the blood of sacrificial lambs on their doorposts, thus sparing the firstborn sons.
 Roasted lamb shanks are an important part of the Passover seder plate; roasted leg of lamb is popular for Easter in Mediterranean countries such as Italy and Greece.

 Jesus was crucified during Passover week and then made the ultimate sacrifice, his life.
 He is referred to as the “Lamb of God” and “our Passover lamb” in the Bible.
-During Easter, we celebrate Jesus’ passover from death to life.
+During Easter, we celebrate Jesus’ Passover from death to life.

 The oldest prayer for the blessing of lambs can be found in the 7th-century sacramentary (ritual book) of the Benedictine monastery in Bobbio, Italy.
-Two hundred years later, Rome adopted it, and thereafter the main feature of the Pope’s Easter dinner for many centuries was roast lamb.
+Two hundred years later, Rome adopted it, and thereafter, the main feature of the Pope’s Easter dinner for many centuries was roast lamb.
 After the 10th century, in place of the whole lamb, smaller pieces of meat were used.
 See our recipe for Easter Lamb here.

 Photo by stockcreations/Shutterstock